retroj/mowedline-manual/integration/index.md

 text to write to the widget.
 Some widget types take specially formatted text to work their magic.

-Integrating mowedline with other software in the general case, involves nothing more complicated than arranging for that software to call mowedline-client, dbus-send, or any other method of performing a DBus method call that the software may provide.
+Integrating mowedline with other software in the general case involves nothing more complicated than arranging for that software to call mowedline-client, dbus-send, or any other method of performing a DBus method call that the software may provide.